UI/UX Designer on Life Eater

 To build out the rest of the UI, I used a screenshot of the existing prototype as a background, and layered placeholder elements on top of it to visualise possible layouts; alongside that, I'd be exploring variations on each of the elements as well.

 Showcasing the UI elements in context of the wider interface makes decision-making easier on what works and what doesn't, but it does mean developing any elements that interact together in parallel.
-The goal is to enable the creative leads to make informed calls on the direction and slowly narrow down on a first version of the full UI.
-My Illustrator artboards end up looking like collage experiments, with elements at different levels of polish next to each other!
+The goal was to enable the creative leads to make informed calls on the direction and slowly narrow down on a first version of the full UI.
+My Illustrator artboards end up looking like collage experiments, with elements at different levels of polish next to each other.

 Things look out of place and unfinished for a long while.
 Here's what it looked like when I was mid-through the first full interface draft.